michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 Let’s do some math on what adding Ether as a collateral option could mean for fees.
 Recall, only SNX stakers collect fees. sETH minters do not.

 If we assume that Ether collateral will be capped at 50% of SNX collateral and that the average C-Ratio is 150%, traders will be able to mint an incremental ~$56 million in sETH.
-That's significantly more fee-generating liquidity paying the same amount of SNX holders.
+That's significantly more fee-generating liquidity paying the same number of SNX holders.

+<img class="blog-img" src="/docs/assets/eth-collateral/minted-seth.png">

 > The ETH collateral cap will be much lower than 50% early on, but we would expect it to rise as confidence in the system grows.

-<img class="blog-img" src="/docs/assets/eth-collateral/minted-seth.png">

 With $56 million in new Ether-collateralized liquidity, there are three potential sources of revenue.